California lifts virus stay-at-home orders, curfew statewide

 “Together, we changed our activities knowing our short-term sacrifices would lead to longer-term gains.
 COVID-19 is still here and still deadly, so our work is not over, but it’s important to recognize our collective actions saved lives and we are turning a critical corner," Dr. Tomas Aragon, the state's public health director, said in a statement.

+In Los Angeles County, home to 10 million people, Republican Supervisor Kathryn Barger expressed support for opening more businesses and said the state must balance public health with “devastating social, emotional and economic impacts of this virus.”

+“I support following the Governor’s recommended guidelines for Southern California, and reopening outdoor dining, personal care services and other industries that were previously closed by these orders,” she said.

-The decision comes with improving trends in the rate of infections, hospitalizations and intensive care unit capacity as well as vaccinations.
+The decision came amid improving trends in the state's rate of infections, hospitalizations and intensive care unit capacity as well as vaccinations.

+Newsom, a Democrat, imposed the stay-at-home order in December as coronavirus cases worsened.

 Comments